oliverhinkel/Kniffel/README.md

 - click

 ## How to run the game
-Of course, download the Kniffel.zip from this github first To start the game, make sure you've installed the required Modules.
+Of course, download the Kniffel.zip from this github page first To start the game, make sure you've installed the required modules.
 Then you only need to start the playKniffel.py file through the console with a command similar to "python playKniffel.py" and then the game should start.

 ## Game setup
-You'll start a first few steps inside the console, typing in the amount of players first, the names of all those second.
+You'll start with a first few steps inside the console, typing in the amount of players first, the names of all those second.

-If the players are created, the game will start with its GUI elements and should be self explanatory (you can access the game instructions at  the beginning of each turn - this can be toggled on and off at the end of the turn).
+If the players are created, the game will start with its GUI elements and should be pretty self explanatory (you can access the game instructions at the beginning of each turn - this can be toggled on and off at the end of the turn).

 ### Disclamers
-Kniffel® is the name of the trademark
+Kniffel® is the name of the trademark game by Schmidt Spiele

 ***Project start: 21.07.2022***

 Currently unfinished (ca. 80% done)